 I received a PhD in Neuroscience in the laboratory of Dr. Joseph LeDoux at New York University, and completed my post-doctoral training with Dr. Eric Kandel at Columbia University.
 I’m also happy to take this opportunity to acknowledge the late Dr. Stanley Schachter, who invited me into his graduate courses while I earned a BA in Psychology at Columbia University.

 I have been on the research faculties of the New York State Psychiatric Institute and Columbia University Center for Neurobiology and Behavior, and have worked extensively as a consulting scientist at other universities and at biomedical research foundations.

 My neuroscience research has focused on the normal function of emotion, learning and memory, and how these functions become altered in stress and crisis.
 This work has involved measurement and analysis of neural processing, behavior, physiology and state/trait characteristics — including: electrophysiology, functional brain imaging (fMRI), biochemical and genetic assays, behavioral analysis, skin conductance, pupillometry, heart rate variability and psychometrics.

-I consult on research design and data analysis for universities (internationally), disease research foundations and the pharmaceutical industry, as well as on software design/user experience in the development of digital health software.
+I consult on research design and data analysis for academic research, and disease research foundations, as well as on software design/user experience in the development of digital health apps.